MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/markup-extensions/consuming.md

 </ContentPage>
 ```

 Both `x:Reference` expressions use the abbreviated version of the `ReferenceExtension` class name and eliminate the `Name=` part of the expression.
 In the first example, the `x:Reference` markup extension is embedded in the `Binding` markup extension.
 Notice that the `Source` and `StringFormat` settings are separated by commas.
-Here's the program running on all three platforms:
+Here's the program running:

 [![x:Reference Demo](consuming-images/referencedemo-small.png "x:Reference Demo")](consuming-images/referencedemo-large.png#lightbox "x:Reference Demo")